We use 100% pet safe, vegan, cruelty-free products.

 We offer a large range of hair colouring types including spray-on, chalk, semi-permanent and permanent (permanent not available for cats.)

 The process is one of the least stressful services we provide in our salon!
+(Not that we want any service to be stressful, but this is certainly a chill process.)
 It mostly feels like a bit of a massage and can be incorporated into the bathing process.
-Sometimes the colour takes a little time to develop, so we simply wrap the hair and play with the animals or give them cuddles while we wait.
+Sometimes the colour takes a little time to develop, so we simply wrap the hair and play with the animal or give them cuddles while we wait.

 If your pet hasn't had colour treatment before, we will do a patch test first.
 Just like with normal shampoos or fragrances, we do not recommend this treatment if your pet has allergies.